opensearch-project/documentation-website/_dashboards/selfhost-maps-server.md

 1. On the OpenSearch Dashboards console, select **Stack Management > Advanced Settings**.
 2. Locate `visualization:tileMap:WMSdefaults` under **Default WMS properties**.
-3. Change enabled to `true` and add the URL for the valid map server.
+3. Change `"enabled": false` to `"enabled": true` and add the URL for the valid map server.

 ## Licenses